 "Congress agreed with NKF that it just doesn't make sense for the government to pay for the transplant for Medicare beneficiaries, only to have the success of the transplant put at risk because of an inability to pay for the necessary medications," says John Davis, NKF CEO.

-The National Kidney Foundation is dedicated to preventing kidney and urinary tract diseases, improving the health and well-being of individuals and families affected by these diseases and increasing the availability of all organs for transplantation.
+The National Kidney Foundation, a major voluntary nonprofit health organization, is dedicated to preventing kidney disease, improving the health and well-being of individuals and families affected by kidney disease and increasing the availability of kidneys for transplantation.
 For more information on kidney disease call the foundation at (800)622-9010.